Skyworth: Production bases and facilities

 Skyworth has a number of production facilities.
 Television productions bases are located at the New Guangming District of Shenzhen, in the Hohhot Economic Development Area of Inner Mongolia, at a flat display industrial park in the Shiyan county of the Bao'an District, Shenzhen, and at the Guangzhou Economic and Technology Development Zone in Guangzhou.

 The company also has logistic centers in Shuangliu, Chengdu; Yichun, Jiangxi; and Lishui, Nanjing.

 Another Skyworth-owned site is the Skyworth High-Tech Industrial Park, located in the Tangtou village of Shiyan County, Bao'an District, Shenzhen.

 Skyworth overseas locations include offices in Mexico, Russia, and the United States.
 Shenzhen is also site for R&D efforts.

 Partners

 In 2014 their partners included: Inview Technology Ltd, a UK based company specialising in advanced EPGs for digital TV.
 Skyworth announced that they will be offering operators a number of Inview's services including advertising, Push-VOD and multiscreen.
 Inview has also developed the software platform for Skyworth's HDMI dongle that allows users to view content such as VOD, live streamed channels and social networking apps on any television, controlled by their mobile phones.
 The TV provides the content and the mobile device provides gesture input.

-Digital terrestrial television

-Coocaa freeview is the national digital terrestrial television (DTT) service in China.
-It is owned by CCTV (China) and operated by China Media Group (CCTV Networks).